WPManageNinja/paymattic-docs/docs/donation-and-product-fields/how-to-add-user-defined-amount-field-in-wordpress-with-paymattic.md

 title: "How to Add Custom Payment Amount Field in WordPress with Paymattic?"
 category: "Donation and Product Fields"
 ---

+# How to Add Custom Payment Amount Field in WordPress with Paymattic?

 In [Paymattic](https://paymattic.com/), the **Custom Payment Amount** field allows users to pay any amount based on their needs.
 This article will guide you on how to embed the Custom Payment Amount field to the WordPress Site through Paymattic.

 ## Adding Custom Payment Amount Field